-Although most authors physically work through the process of writing their own material, some employ a ghostwriter to create a manuscript due to their own time restrictions or simply because they are very uncomfortable writing.
-A few authors are able to utilize a professional coach who can help them organize their thoughts, develop a writing style, add balancing aspects to their material, improve the over-all thought flow, and in general, help refine their manuscript.
+Although most authors physically work through the process of writing their own material, some employ a ghostwriter to create a manuscript due to their own time restrictions or simply because they are uncomfortable writing.
+A few authors are able to utilize a professional coach who can help them organize their thoughts, develop a writing style, add balancing aspects to their material, improve the overall thought flow, and in general, help refine their manuscript.

-Following the expense of preparation, there is the expense of properly publishing a book from your manuscript.
-These expenses include the publisher’s cost of editing, proofreading, typesetting, cover design, press make ready, printing materials, and press time.
+Following the investment of preparation, there is the expense of properly publishing a book from your manuscript.
+These expenses include the publisher’s cost of appropriate editing, proofreading, typesetting, cover design, press make ready, printing materials, and press time.
 The total expense for these processes and materials varies depending on such variables as the page count, book trim size, type of cover, binding, and quantity of books printed.

 Distribution, marketing materials, and promotional activities create additional expenses.
 These activities vary greatly depending on such factors as: existing market interest in the subject, author’s previous publishing success, author’s ability to stir interest, and anticipated immediate market response.

 Publishing houses normally set the retail price for a new book, based on several factors: the type of book (research, children, picture, etc.), total page count, trim size, hard cover or soft cover, and the perceived value of the content.

 Advances are funds publishers pay authors in expectation of sales.
 An advance for a mega-selling author can be sizable because a large market response is nearly guaranteed.
 An advance for authors with a marginally small sales history or no history is quite minimal.
 In today’s publishing climate, advances are rare.